 Passport & visa requirements

 First and foremost, Italy is a Europe country, so you will need a valid passport and visa (if necessary) to enter the country.
 Make sure you know how long your passport is valid, and if it’s about to expire, consider getting a new one before heading out of the country.

 The second thing you should keep in mind is that the official currency of Italy is the Euro (€).

 It’s best to exchange some of your home currency for Euros before you arrive.
 But if you cannot make it, before arriving at the airport exchange window, use an online currency converter to double check the current exchange rate.
 This way, you know exactly how much cash to withdraw ahead of time.

 You’ll need cash on hand to make purchases while in Italy, and it will also be much easier to pay with the local currency when making transactions—especially since many eateries in smaller towns may not accept credit cards or debit cards from foreign banks.

-If you have to pay with credit card, make sure to check the exchange rate before you go and only pay in euros, never accept to pay in a different currency.
-Also, only use credit card in reputable stores and restaurants.
+If you have to pay with a credit card, make sure to check the exchange rate before you go and only pay in euros.
+Never accept to pay in a different currency.
+Also, only use credit cards in reputable stores and restaurants.

 You should also consider getting travel insurance if you’re heading to Italy for the first time.
 Travel insurance can help cover medical expenses, lost or delayed luggage, and other costs in case something goes wrong on your trip.